Stomach Ulcer – Diagnosis, Symptoms, and Treatment

 What is a Stomach Ulcer?

-Peptic ulcer disease is a medical condition characterized by ulceration in the stomach or small intestine.
-The most common causes of peptic ulcer disease in the United States are non-steroidal anti-inflammatory drugs (NSAIDs) and Helicobacter pylori infection.
+The most common causes of peptic ulcer disease in the United States is the overuse of non-steroidal anti-inflammatory drugs (NSAIDs) and Helicobacter pylori infection.
 Patients typically present with epigastric abdominal pain during or after meals.
 This is related to increased gastric acid secretion during digestion of food.

-Patients may lose weight due to the fear of eating and epigastric pain.
+Patients with severe peptic ulcer disease may lose weight due to the fear of eating and epigastric pain.
 Some patients may develop black “tarry” stool (melena) due to gastrointestinal bleeding.
-Individuals with severe cases may have hematemesis – vomiting up of bright red blood.
+Individuals with severe cases may have hematemesis – vomiting up bright red blood.

 What Causes a Stomach Ulcer?

 Peptic ulcer disease is typically caused by non-steroidal anti-inflammatory drugs (NSAIDs) or Helicobacter pylori infection.
-NSAIDS reduce the production of protective prostaglandins in the stomach – low levels of these prostaglandins increase the risk of ulcer formation.
-H. pylori can also invade the stomach, producing a basic environment around it so it can survive the hostility of the acidic stomach environment – it does this with the enzyme urease.
-Chronic infection with H. pylori is a risk factor for the development of stomach cancer.
+NSAIDs reduce the production of protective prostaglandins in the stomach – low levels of these prostaglandins increase the risk of ulcer formation.
+H. pylori can also invade the stomach lining, producing a basic environment around it so it can survive the hostility of the acidic stomach environment – it does this with the enzyme urease.
+Chronic infection with H. pylori is a risk factor for the development of both peptic ulcer disease and stomach cancer.

 - Alcohol use